 The Preliminary Exams should be concluded within a year of completing the course work.
 Normally, then, the Preliminary Exams would be concluded at the end of May of the student's third or fourth year (depending on whether the student entered the program with a bachelors or masters degree).
-The four Preliminary Exams, all of which may be satisfied by papers of not more than 10K words, including notes, or else (in the case of up to two of the three) by the more traditional format of a "take-home exam" on an extended reading list.
+Three of the four Preliminary Exams may be satisfied by papers of not more than 10K words, including notes, or else (in the case of up to two of the three) by the more traditional format of a "take-home exam" on an extended reading list.
 These three exams are defined as proficient treatment of:

 - a comparison of two historically significant figures or texts

 - a conceptual issue pertaining to the philosophy and theory of religion, religious ethics, political theory, or some combination of these;

-The fourth Preliminary Exam is a 10-page review essay of noteworthy book published within the last 10 years or so; and
+The fourth Preliminary Exam is a 10-page review essay of a noteworthy book pubished within the last 10 years or so.

-The topic and format of the four exams -- along with the order of their completion -- are proposed by the student to the Advisory Faculty and are subject to their approval.
+The topic and format of the four exams -- along with the order of their completion -- are proposed by the student to the RCT faculty and are subject to their approval.
 This exam proposal (which covers all four exams) is normally submitted no later than the first week of classes in the fall semester of the year dedicated to the Exams.
-Two exams must be completed by mid-January; students missing this deadline cannot be considered for a dissertation fellowship for the following year.
+Two exams must be completed by mid-January; students missing this deadline may not be considered for a dissertation fellowship for the following year.
 Shortly after the conclusion of these exams, students will meet with the Advisory Faculty for a full discussion.
 A second discussion will follow the submission of the third and fourth exams.
-These meetings are an opportunity for intellectual exchange as well as an opportunity for the student to demonstrate competence in the field of the exam (although the passing of the exam is determined primarily by the quality of the student's written work).
+These meetings are an opportunity for intellectual exchange as well as an opportunity for the student to demonstrate competence in the fields of the exams (although passing of the exams is determined primarily by the quality of the student's written work).